-In a 2008 episode of Top Gear, host Jeremy Clarkson described the Hai Van Pass as “a deserted ribbon of perfection”.
+In a 2008 episode of Top Gear, host Jeremy Clarkson described the Hai Van Pass motorbike tour “a deserted ribbon of perfection”.
 We couldn’t agree more as a ride through the Hai Van Pass is simply a must.
 It is one of the most quintessential roads in Vietnam, weaving through breathtaking mountains overlooking a stunning coastline.

 Located half an hour outside of Da Nang and an hour and a quarter from Hoi An, we think driving the 21 kilometres long Hai Van Pass is essential, whether you are spending time in Hoi An, Da Nang, or Hue.

-What is the Hai Van Pass?
+What is The Hai Van Pass?

 The mountains also made for a significant geopolitical boundary, separating the Champa and Dai Viet Kingdoms for centuries.
 The steep, unforgiving mountains were a tough obstacle to overcome in any conquest.
-The Hai Van Pass was also a crucial land link between the cities of Hue and Da Nang during the Vietnam War.
+The Hai Van Pass was also a crucial land link between the cities of Hue and Da Nang during the American War.
 The top of the pass has had fortifications to stop unauthorised passage since the Dai Viet Kingdom.

-Emperor Minh Mang built the imposing brick gate next to the road in the 19th century.
+Emperor Minh Mang built the imposing brick gate next to the road in the 19th Century.
 On one side of the gate, “The most grandiose gateway in the world” is inscribed.
-Surrounding the gateway are battle-scarred bunkers which were initially built by the French during the first Indochina war (called the French war by Vietnamese) and later used by American forces during the Vietnam war.
+Surrounding the gateway are battle-scarred bunkers which were initially built by the French during the First Indochina War (called the French war by Vietnamese) and later used by American forces during the American War.
 Keep an eye out for the bullet holes on some of the bunkers.
-Now, the bunkers are empty, and all that the Hai Van Pass separates is the provinces of Quang Nam and Thua Thien–Hue.
+Now, the bunkers are empty, and all that the pass separates is the provinces of Quang Nam and Thua Thien–Hue.

-The best time to ride the Hai Van pass is later in the dry season towards September.
+The best time to ride the pass is later in the dry season towards September.
 By this point, the sun is still shining, but the heat is not so overwhelming as it can be earlier in the season.
 That being said, the pass is a great ride any time of the year, but extra caution needs to be taken when it’s wet.
 Because of the nature of the pass, sometimes the top can become shrouded in mist, blocking the views.
 However, it usually only covers the very top section, and there are still great views to be had on either side.
 Plus the mist gives it a great atmosphere, and with the lush jungle, it can feel like you’re riding into Jurassic Park.

-Riding solo ‒ What you need to know
+Riding Solo ‒ What You Need to Know

-One of the most popular ways to see the Hai Van Pass is to rent a motorbike and make a day of it, even going all the way to Hue.
+One of the most popular ways to see the Hai Van Pass is to rent a motorbike and take a tour of it, even going all the way to Hue.
 The freedom to stop where you want and make detours to wherever you like are the main reasons to ride the Hai Van Pass yourself.
 We recommend that you have motorbike riding experience before attempting the pass, mainly if you will be riding with a passenger as some of the corners are very tight.

-Renting a motorbike
+Renting a Motorbike

 There are many places in Hoi An where you can hire motorbikes.
 What company you choose to go with will depend on how far you plan to go.
 If you want to go all the way to Hue, then you will want a more comfortable bike and luggage transfer.
 Otherwise, a one-day rental will be excellent.